 And the best part is the magic that happens in those moments between classes.
 From meeting Maxi Jazz of Faithless fame to taking a wrong turn on the way to the Galaxy Tent and discovering an enchanting rum shack on the edge of a lake, the possibilities for magic were endless.

-Soul Circus returns next summer on the 17–19 August.
+Soul Circus returns on the 16–18 August 2019.
 If you want to run away to the circus, you can find out more and buy tickets here: www.soulcircus.yoga.

 Photography by Elad Itzkin Yoga Photography and Drishti Yoga Photography.